OSC-JYU/KuKaKo/README.md

 ## Quick Start (local mode)

-This will install KuKaKo in local mode, so that you can test things.
+This will install KuKaKo in local mode with admin rights, so that you can test things.
 You should have Git and Docker Compose installed.

 	git clone https://github.com/OSC-JYU/KuKaKo.git